Fetch Oracle

 Fetch Oracle incentivizes an open and permissionless network of data reporting and data validation.
 It's a system that ensures that data can be provided by anyone and checked by everyone.

-If your data can be verified, Fetch Oracle can bring it on-chain without compromising your decentralization.
+If your data can be verified, Fetch Oracle can without compromising your decentralization.